cloxnu/ConvenientImagePicker/README.md

-pickerViewController.images = nil // The displayed images, it's will be photo library if nil. pickerViewController.isDarkMode = false // A Boolean value that determines whether darkmode enable. pickerViewController.isSwitchDarkAutomately = true // A Boolean value that determines whether darkmode can switched automately. (only iOS 13 valid)
+pickerViewController.images = nil // The displayed images, it's will be photo library if nil. pickerViewController.isDarkMode = false // A Boolean value that determines whether darkmode enable. pickerViewController.isSwitchDarkAutomately = true // A Boolean value that determines whether darkmode can switched automately. (only iOS 13 valid) pickerViewController.initialSelectedIndex = [0,1,2,3,4] // A set of index of selected image when the picker appears.
 ```

 ### when 'isSimpleMode = false'